ngsuwen/meowy-adventure/README.md

 ## Personal Reflection
 I feel that I have achieved what I wanted to do when I first started out this project.
 I was also able to apply what I have learnt in GA Unit 1 into the project.
 In addition to the concepts learnt in Unit 1, I have researched on new functions / features to include into the game.
 For example, Magnific Popup was an additional feature that I have decided to use to have pop up windows.
 File organization is very important.
 As this game has many components, I have decided to split them into different files.
-This has been helpful in making my code more reable and easy to understand.
+This has been helpful in making my code more readable and easy to understand.
 Below are also some additional game improvements that could be done, if time permits:
 * Time countdown (To re-enact the owner going out to town and coming back home)
 * Keep count on the number of mice defeated